 The Sanctuary is also home to fun-loving sea lions, playful penguins, and paddock animals.

-We loved that we were spending our time supporting a cause that is so worthwhile but also managed to get up, close and personal to so many of these elusive creatures!
+We loved that we were spending our time supporting a cause that is so worthwhile but also managed to get up, close and personal with so many of these elusive creatures!

 The highlight for me was being sat watching the baby seals play with each other in the Nursey, and they are animals so full of curiosity and character that as they stared straight at me for minutes on End, I couldn’t help feeling they knew that they were safe.

 We prebooked tickets and paid £15.50 per person, which whilst the park isn’t huge, we felt the price was worthwhile since we knew it supported such a worthwhile cause.

 - You need to book online, or at least you did when we visited so, please check on their website.
 We had a time slot also booked and arrived in plenty of time.

 - A snack stall sells doughnuts, sandwiches, and cakes and an ice cream vendor towards the entrance if you want to treat yourself.